Explain Algorithm and Flowchart with Examples

 2. Divide and Conquer Algorithm

-Traditionally, the divide and conquer algorithm consists of two parts: 1. breaking down a problem into some smaller independent sub-problems of the same type; 2. finding the final solution of the original problems after solving these smaller problems separately.
+Traditionally, the divide and conquer algorithm consists of two parts: 1. breaking down a problem into some smaller independent sub-problems of the same type; 2. finding the final solution of the original issues after solving these more minor problems separately.

 The key points of the divide and conquer algorithm are:

-- If you can find the repeated sub-problems and the loop substructure of the original problem, you may easily turn the original problem into a small simple problem.
+- If you can find the repeated sub-problems and the loop substructure of the original problem, you may quickly turn the original problem into a small, simple issue.

 - Try to break down the whole solution into various steps (different steps need different solutions) to make the process easier.

 - Are sub-problems easy to solve?
 If not, the original problem may cost lots of time.